Skip to main content

 ACX (Audible)

-ACX is the largest marketplace for audiobook narration work.
+ACX is the largest open marketplace for audiobook narration in North America.
 Authors post projects, narrators audition, and work is contracted through the platform.
 It's competitive — popular titles attract dozens of auditions.

 Direct outreach